mit-bwsi-racecar-ms/website/_build/html/_sources/docs/curriculum/setup.rst.txt

 Debugging
 -----------------------
-If you run into any problems or questions with the labs and/or setup process, check out the `Frequently Asked Questions <https://mit-bwsi-racecar-ms.github.io/website/docs/resources/faq.html>`_.
+If you run into any problems or questions with the labs and/or setup process, check out the `Frequently Asked Questions <https://mit-bwsi-racecar-ms.github.io/website/docs/resources/faq.html>`_ or post on `Piazza <https://piazza.com/mit/spring2020/bwrmsstudents>`_!